-During the previous housing element cycle, Tthe county Program 1.c establisheds an affordable housing combining zoning district.
-This district-will allows affordable housing development at 30 units per acre and offers development concessions on sites in the City Centered Corridor that are otherwise governed by a lower density zone.
+During the previous housing element cycle, the County established an affordable housing combining zoning district.
+This district allows affordable housing development at 30 units per acre and offers development concessions on sites in the City Centered Corridor that are otherwise governed by a lower density zone.
 This approach will allow compact development to occur on portions of very large parcels that may have environmental conservation features.
 It also provides a financial edge to affordable housing over market rate developers.
 The program specifies that eligible sites should be identified in the Housing Element.
-Proposed sSites are identified in Figure III-159.
+Sites are identified in Figure III-9.
 These properties are also identified in the Sites Inventory (Figure IV-6).
-Units projected in that table reflect current zoning, and do not represent any increased capacity that may result from implementation of the affordable housing combining zoning district.